 These low carb faux Danish muffins make a wonderful breakfast or snack!
+Watch the video tutorial!

 Divide the egg mixture between the cavities of a greased six-hole muffin pan.
 Place in a preheated oven for five minutes.
 Remove from the oven, divide the topping mixture between the six muffins, and return to the oven for another five minutes.
 I know that this is a lot of ins and outs but it's really about building up layers and different textures.

 Just like the microwave version, you *could* eat it without any fruit sauce.
 It would keep the carbs lower but the fruit really does add something.
 Spoon a teaspoon or so of low carb fruit sauce over each muffin – I used homemade low carb strawberry sauce, but you could also use low carb fruit spread or jam.
 Return the muffins to the oven for just another two minutes, then leave to cool slightly.